Isotropic Cellular Automata: the DDLab iso-rule paradigm

 \subsection{iso-rule advantages}

-The iso-rule is arguably an improvement on previous isotropic CA notations, for example by Sapin\cite{Sapin2004,Sapin2010} and Hensel\footnote{The Hensel notation, which only applies to a binary Moore neighborhood (v2k9), is incorporated in DDLab\cite[EDD:16.10.3]{EDD} so that files for rules (and initial states) can be interchanged\cite{DDLab isotropic rule update} with ``Golly'' software\cite{Golly} used in the game-of-Life community\cite{ConwayLife-forum}.}, because the iso-rule is a simple lookup-table in a conventional order and is general, applying to a range of n-template sizes $k$ in 1d, square or hex 2d, and 3d, and extending beyond binary to a range of values $v$.
-The iso-rule can be computed \underline{\it down} by reducing a full CA lookup-table or \underline{\it up} by enhancing iso-subsets --- totalistic, reaction-diffusion and survival/birth --- so provide an intermediate granularity for mutation, bias, manipulation, or in a search by genetic algorithm\cite{Sapin2004}; isotropy is conserved whatever changes are made.
+The iso-rule is arguably an improvement on previous isotropic CA notations, for example by Sapin\cite{Sapin2004,Sapin2010} and Hensel\footnote{The Hensel notation, which only applies to a binary Moore neighborhood (v2k9), is incorporated in DDLab\cite[EDD:16.10.9]{EDD} so that files for rules (and initial states) can be interchanged\cite{DDLab-isotropic-rule-update} with ``Golly'' software\cite{Golly} used in the game-of-Life community\cite{ConwayLife-forum}.}, because the iso-rule is a simple lookup-table in a conventional order and is general, applying to a range of n-template sizes $k$ in 1d, square or hex 2d, and 3d, and extending beyond binary to a range of values $v$.
+The iso-rule can be computed \underline{\it down} by reducing a full CA lookup-table or \underline{\it up} by enhancing iso-subsets --- totalistic, reaction-diffusion and survival/birth --- so provides an intermediate granularity for mutation, bias, manipulation, or in a search by genetic algorithm\cite{Sapin2004}; isotropy is conserved whatever changes are made to an iso-rule.

 In DDLab, the iso-rule provides the basis for input-frequency/entropy, filtering and mutation in the same way as conventional full or totalistic CA lookup-tables: rcode, tcode or kcode.
-For glider/eater/glider-gun iso-rules, the input-frequency identifies both the critical and neutral iso-groups underlying dynamics, and provides methods to explore rule-space that is genetically close to significant iso-rules --- the IFH mutation/filter game\cite[EDD:16.10.8]{EDD}.
+For glider/eater/glider-gun iso-rules, the input-frequency histogram (IFH) identifies both the critical and neutral iso-groups underlying dynamics, and provides methods to explore rule-space that is genetically close to significant iso-rules --- the IFH mutation/filter game\cite[EDD:16.10.8]{EDD}.
 The methods for automatically classifying and examining rule-space based on input-entropy variability\cite{Wuensche99,Wuensche05,Gomez2015} can be applied to iso-rules.
 These ideas are developed further in the paper.

-The ``negative''\cite[EDD:18.5.2]{EDD} of the iso-rule system gives equivalent iso-rules in terms of dynamics given a complimentary initial state (figure~\ref{negative GoL}), which would reduce the effective size of iso-rule-space.